adarshp22/Zomato-Gen-AI/README.md

 ## 💡 Example Queries

-- `"Which restaurants in Tilak Nagar have high ratings?"`
+- `"Which restaurants in Tilak Nagar Kanpur have high ratings?"`
-- `"What is the price range of Punjab Grill?"`
-- `"Which restaurants serve North Indian cuisine?"`

-Note: Out-of-scope queries (e.g., contact info, opening hours, specific dishes) will be gracefully declined.
+Note: Out-of-scope queries will be declined.

 ---